Skip to main content

 Safety You Can See and Verify

 Best Dental in Richmond, TX (22377 Bellaire Blvd, Suite 400, 77407) holds Dental Infection Prevention and Control (DIPC) certification active since January 1, 2019.
 The practice follows OSHA Bloodborne Pathogen Standards (annual staff training) and CDC Guidelines for Infection Control in Dental Health-Care Settings.
 Autoclave spore testing with biological indicators is performed and logged.
-Sterilization logs are maintained on file.
+Sterilization logs are kept on file.
 EPA amalgam separator compliance (40 CFR Part 441) is maintained.
-Staff hepatitis B vaccination records are kept per OSHA requirements.
+Staff hepatitis B vaccination records are kept per OSHA rules.
 All reusable instruments are sterilized at 270°F. Single-use items discarded every patient.
 EPA-registered hospital-grade disinfectants used on all surfaces.
 Call (281) 215-3065.

 🏅 DIPC Certified Dental Infection Prevention & Control · Since Jan 2019